Self-Build Mortgages for First-Time Buyers

 Where to apply

-The market is fairly split when it comes to which lenders offer self-build mortgages.
-Barclays, TSB and HSBC for example don’t offer such a product but Together, Vernon Building Society and Beverley Building Society do.
+The market is fairly split regarding which lenders offer self-build mortgages.
+Barclays, TSB, and HSBC, for example, don’t offer such a product, but Together, Vernon Building Society, and Beverley Building Society do.

-It’s likely that the rates they’ll offer will be slightly higher than on other residential mortgages to mitigate the risk.
+The rates they’ll offer will likely be slightly higher than on other residential mortgages to mitigate the risk.
 To discuss whether or not you’d meet the criteria and assess whether there are potential deals to be had with specialist lenders that only deal with brokers, talk to an expert.

 Alternatives to a self-build mortgage

-If a self-build mortgage doesn’t look like a viable option for this project, there are other options that could help.
-These include:
+If a self-build mortgage isn’t a viable option for this project, there are other options that could help.

-The First Homes scheme: In this government scheme, first-time buyers are able to purchase a home at a significant discount.
-New builds are eligible in the scheme and while you wouldn’t be building the home yourself, you’d still be purchasing a brand new home and you’d be able to work with the developer to make some modifications so that the style is more in line with what you’re looking for.
+The First Homes scheme: This government scheme allows first-time buyers to purchase a home at a significant discount.
+New builds are eligible for the scheme, and while you wouldn’t be building the home yourself, you’d still be purchasing a brand-new home.
+You’d be able to work with the developer to make some modifications so that the style is more in line with what you’re looking for.

-Right to Build register: Created by the UK government, in 2016, this initiative allows you to register your interest in potentially creating your own home.
-This information is funnelled to the relevant local authority who in turn will keep you updated should any opportunities that allow for individual permits in plots in your area open up.
+Right to Build register: Created by the UK government in 2016, this initiative allows you to register your interest in potentially creating your own home.
+This information is funnelled to the relevant local authority, which will, in turn, keep you updated should any opportunities that allow for individual permits in plots in your area open up.

 Other potential avenues of funding include:

 A bridging loan: This is a short-term loan that provides the money you need until you’re able to secure longer-term finance.
-In this situation, it could be used to cover the costs of construction until you’re able to sell the completed property or take out a residential mortgage on it.
+In this situation, it could be used to cover the construction costs until you can sell the completed property or take out a residential mortgage on it.

 Commercial finance: If you plan to use the completed property for business – perhaps you want to open a gym or restaurant – you could consider various types of commercial finance such as commercial development finance, mezzanine finance or joint venture property development finance.

 Applying for your first mortgage is a daunting enough process without having to pair it with building a property for the very first time.
-Thankfully, there are professionals on hand to guide you through the entire experience.
+Thankfully, professionals are on hand to guide you through the entire experience.

 Maximise your chance of approval with a dedicated specialist broker